shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 # Invoke Oracle Functions Using OCI Events service

-This lab walks you through how to invoke a function deployed to Oracle Functions automatically using the Oracle Cloud Infrastructure (OCI) Events service.
+This lab walks you through how to invoke a function deployed to Oracle Functions automatically using another serverless service - Oracle Cloud Infrastructure (OCI) Events service.
 We will trigger a function when an object is uploaded to an OCI Object Storage bucket.
-We will use OCI Events service to call our function which will retrieve metadata from the image.
+We will use OCI Events service to automatically invoke our function which will retrieve metadata from the image.
+All this without having to provision, manage and scale servers!

 ## OCI Events service